-Students who must leave the University before the end of a semester should contact Enrollment Services to discuss resignation rules.
-Prior to the last day to withdraw or resign from the University, students may obtain a Resignation Form from Enrollment Services for the student to have completed.
+Students who must leave the University before the end of a semester should contact The Office of Records and Registration to discuss resignation rules.
+Prior to the last day to withdraw or resign from the University, students may obtain a Resignation Form from the Office of Records and Registration for the student to have completed.
 Upon submission of the completed form, a grade of "W" is assigned to each course.

 Students who leave the University without officially resigning from the university are considered absent for the remainder of the classes and will receive the appropriate grade(s).
 These grades affect the student's academic standing and may jeopardize the student's eligibility to reenter the University, receive Financial Aid, or transfer to another accredited institution.
-In addition, students leaving prior to the 60% point, officially or unofficially, in the semester are obligated to return a portion of the federal aid received for that semester.
+In addition, students leaving officially or unofficially prior to the 60% point in the semester are obligated to return a portion of the federal aid received for that semester.